-Cynthia Erivo Slams Edits Of The Wicked Poster On Instagram
+Cynthia Erivo Explains Her Response To The Wicked Poster Edits

-Cynthia Erivo is setting some boundaries with Wicked fans.
-Erivo (who plays Elphaba in the movie) took issue with how fans edited the film’s latest poster to make it a more exact recreation of the iconic Broadway one-sheet.
+Cynthia Erivo is reconsidering her reaction after setting some boundaries with Wicked fans.
+ICYMI, Erivo (who plays Elphaba in the movie) took issue with how fans edited the film’s latest poster to make it a more exact recreation of the iconic Broadway one-sheet.
+But now, she’s walking back on those comments.

+If you missed the drama, things got messy after fans were disappointed by the Wicked movie poster.
 The original Broadway poster is an illustration of Glinda whispering in Elphaba’s ear.
 Both of their faces are obscured — Elphaba’s eyes are covered by her hat, while part of Glinda’s face is shielded by her hand.
 But for the movie, they went a slightly different route.
-Ariana Grande (who plays Glinda) hides less of her face with her hand, and Erivo makes direct eye contact with the camera.
+Grande (who plays Glinda) hides less of her face with her hand, and Erivo makes direct eye contact with the camera.

-Some fans, disappointed by the poster, altered it to be closer to the original, moving Grande’s hand and lowering the brim of Erivo’s hat to cover her eyes.
+Some fans altered the film poster to be closer to the original, moving Grande’s hand and lowering the brim of Erivo’s hat to cover her eyes.
 The edits prompted Erivo to respond.
-“This is the wildest, most offensive thing I have seen, equal to that awful Ai of us fighting, equal to people posing the question ‘if your ***** green,’” she wrote on Instagram Stories, alongside an edited Wicked poster.
+“This is the wildest, most offensive thing I have seen, equal to that awful Ai of us fighting, equal to people posing the question ‘is your ***** green,’” she wrote on Instagram Stories, alongside an edited Wicked poster.

 “None of this is funny.
 None of it is cute.
 It degrades me.
 It degrades us,” Erivo continued.
 “The original poster is an ILLUSTRATION.
 I am a real life human being, who chose to look right down the barrel of the camera to you, the viewer… because, without words we communicate with our eyes.”